aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/insert-images/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call this REST API directly from a browser.

-You can use **cURL** command-line tool to access Aspose.Words web services easily.
-The following example shows how to make calls to Cloud API with cURL.
+You can use **cURL** and **Postman** to access Aspose.Words Cloud API.
+The following examples demonstate how to do it.
+Please refer to the <a href="/words/getting-started/quickstart/">instructions</a> to get a 'JWT_TOKEN' for authorization.
 Feel free to download and explore sample input [TestMailMergeWithImages.doc](TestMailMergeWithImages.doc) and [MailMergeData.json](MailMergeData.json) files designed to act as a demonstration and let you figure out the details quickly.
 The output document would be as follows: [TestMailMergeWithImages_Out.docx](TestMailMergeWithImages_Out.docx) .

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}